jslowick/naia/1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/The Ox/New Oxmouth/Warehouse Quarter/The New Docks.md

 ---
 Found in the [[Warehouse Quarter]] in [[New Oxmouth]] on [[The Ox]] in [[Aramath]].

-Despite being from before [[The Great War]], locals call them the new docks, because they were built when [[Rustpier]] needed replacing, though they ended up just keeping Rustpier as well.
+Despite being from before [[The Great War]], locals call them the new docks, because they were built when [[Rustpier]] needed replacing, though they ended up just keeping the old docks as well.